• Home

 Instructor: Angie Waters

-Curriculum: Spanish 1 Textbook, 2nd Edition by BJU Press
+Curriculum: Spanish 1 Textbook and the Activities Manual, 3rd edition by BJU Press

-Students will learn to communicate at an intermediate level of Spanish, in different settings such as: the bank, store, airport, hotel, doctor’s office, etc. They will deepen their knowledge of grammar, proper pronunciation, writing style, listening and comprehension skills, verb tenses, and intonation in different types of sentences.
-They will practice dialogue, writing exercises, and interacting with the teacher and their peers.
+Students will learn to communicate at an intermediate level of Spanish, in different settings such as: the bank, store, airport, hotel, doctor's office, etc. They will deepen their knowledge of grammar, proper pronunciation, writing style, listening and comprehension skills, verb tenses, and intonation in different types of sentences.
+They will practice by dialoguing, writing exercises, and interaction with the teacher and their peers.

 Cost: $260